THE CEMETERY PHOTOS

 The C of E and R C Chapels

 These are the two chapels, which were used for the committal and internment services of the 1172 known burials and interments which took place between 1920 and 1989.
 The building on the left is the Church of England chapel, that on the right the Roman Catholic Chapel.
 We believe that the photo was taken sometime after the maintenance of the cemetery began to be neglected.
+The locations of the Booth Hall babies graves immediately in front of these chapels are completely obscured by vegetation.

 The developers move in